lukewbecker/clustering-project/README.md

 ## Project Goals

+- Discover if by using clustering models and algorithmns, I can produce a model that better predicts the log error of Zillow's Zestimate of property values.
+- Utilize Clustering techniques to produce visuals and new features for modeling

 ## Project Planning

 Initial Questions:
-- Does number of bedrooms matter to the property value?
+- Does number of bedrooms matter to the log error of the Zestimate?
-- Does location within the state or county affect overal property value?
+- Does location within the state or county affect overall log error?
-- Is total square footage independent of property value?
-- Does a combined bedroom/bathroom square footage feature have better correlation with the target variable than the separate features?
+- Are there clusters of related features, such as location information that can yield more useful derived features to model on?
+- Do these features created from clustering actually produce a better model to predict the Zestimate's log error?

-### Hypotheses:
+### Hypothesis Tests:

-- H0: Properties with 2 or more bedrooms do not have higher value than average property

-- Ha: Properties with 2 or more bedrooms do have higher value than average property

-- H0: Properties with 2 or more bedrooms do not have more square footage than average property

-- Ha: Properties with 2 or more bedrooms do not have more square footage than average property
+Initial ideas for testing.

+##### Features: `latitude` and `logitude`

+- H0: The population means for the 4 location clusters are all equal (**no** significant difference)

+- Ha: The population means for the 4 location clusters are not equal (there **is** a significant difference)

+##### Features: bedroomcnt and bathroomct

+- H0: The population means for the 4 rooms clusters are all equal (**no** significant difference)

+- Ha: The population means for the 4 rooms clusters are not equal (there **is** a significant difference)

 ## Data Dictionary